liangguangyii/Brent_opt_DFT/readme.md

 single point
 ```

+**I Suggest to choose the original w as xmin, when `olachk` is specified, to save computation time.**

 Here ``single point``, `oldchk`, `clean`, and `U` in charge spin code area are optional function.

 `single point`: calculate the function (J2 and J) for a given x (`xguess`), when `single point` is turned on, brent algorithm, besides with `clean` or other functions related, won't work even if they are specified.

 `oldchk`: add oldchk for each `N+i.gjf` repectively, by default their names are "N+i.chk".
 Or we could use the same oldchk as `template.gjf` by remove `oldchk`.
 For both cases, there should be `guess=read` in command line of gjf file.

+`restart` will restart the optimization from the last point of the last optimization, it will read the parameters of the last iteration from `Brent.out`.

+`clean` will remove all the backup documents, from `fileList.txt`, it only works when `restart` is not specified.

 `orbit`: we could tuned MULTIPLE orbitals, by specifying `orbit:    a,b     f,g     ..      x,y`, that will generate gjf files `N+i.gjf`, where i from a to b, f to g, ..., x to y, and they are sorted automatic, besides, duplicate files are removed in `globalVar.py`. **BE NOTICE that N orbits with continous indies mean that N+1 gjf fiels are needed**